 Way 3: Plug Your Disk to Another Port

-Another cause of your Seagate hard drive beeping may be a faulty port.
+Another cause of your Seagate hard drive beeping and not detected may be a faulty port.
 So try connecting it to a different USB port, then see if hard drive noise is gone afterward.

 Way 4: Use a USB Y-cable or Plug to a USB Hub

 Your Seagate external hard drive might beep when there isn't enough power to support it.
 Therefore, you can try using a USB Y-cable - a cable with two connectors - to get rid of beeping sound.
 You should make sure the two connectors are plugged to your computer tightly.

 Alternatively, you can use a USB hub to connect your hard drive to your PC instead of connecting it directly.
 Now see if the hard drive is still making the same beeping noise.

 Way 5: Connect Your External Hard Drive to Another Computer

 The hard drive beeping/clicking sound may still exist even after trying the methods above.
 In this case, you can try connecting the target hard drive to another computer.

 Unfortunately, it is very common for the methods above to not be sufficient to help you out.
 If the beeping sound or clicking noise persists, perhaps the hard drive has failed.
 So what should you do?
 Let's go to the next section to find the solution.